from The Open University

 Do you want to improve your language skills and communicate more easily and effectively in Spanish?
 This free course, Spanish: Espacios públicos, concentrates on Spanish as a tool for communication, but it also provides some insights into Hispanic societies and cultures through authentic printed and audio materials.
 This OpenLearn course focuses on public spaces and how to get by in a Hispanic city.

-By the end of this unit you will know how to:
+After studying this course you will know how to:

 - describe places;

 - give and understand directions;